ausazh/Proto-Azxish/new docs/new grammar.md

 - Tags are agglutinative
   - Tag endings never take stress
-- Some suffixes change meaning depending on verb aspect:
+- Some suffixes change meaning depending on verb aspect
+  - lji/ljë:
+    - (either) > Causative - I make him run; I am making him run
+    - derived from lîuntâ > ljienjunco 'to make (do)'
   - (ʔ)ań:
     - Imperfective > Inchoative - I start running; I am now running
     - Perfective > Habitual - I run
   - fä:
     - Imperfective > Terminative - I stop/finish running; I am no longer running
     - Perfective > Delimitative - I run (just for a bit)
+  - (ʔ)ev/(ʔ)ov: Gnomic modality / Indefinite
+    - Imperfective - The world is flat
+    - Perfective - Birds migrate (combined with habitual)
 - Tags take endings in this order:
+  - Causative aspect - lji /ʎi/ ljë /ʎɤ/
   - Hab-Inc aspect - (ʔ)ań /(ʔ)æɲ̊/
   - Ter-Del aspect - fä /fa/
+  - Gnomic modality - (ʔ)ev/(ʔ)ov /(ʔ)ɛʋ/ or /(ʔ)ɔʋ/
   - personal inflections
     - These are optional, but commonly used
     - Up to 1 PRI and 1 SEC may be used (can be same person/number)